 Australians on the raid (a work in progress)

-407380 Pilot Officer Fred 'Spam' Spafford, DFC, DFM (bomb aimer) of Wayville, SA lost in September1943 on the Dortmund Ems Canal Raid.
+407380 Pilot Officer Fred 'Spam' Spafford, DFC, DFM (bomb aimer) of Wayville, SA in AJ-G ED-932 lead aircraft. lost in September1943 on the Dortmund Ems Canal Raid.

 More to follow